Adult Activity Program Newsletter (click here)

 Owasso Golden Agers is the service arm of the senior program.
 "Keeping Young While Growing Older" is their motto.
 They provide support, both financially and through volunteers, for the programs offered which includes a transportation program for seniors.
-They have fundraisers through the year.
-Popular fundraisers are two book sales and a spaghetti supper followed by bingo.
+The organization holds fundraisers through the year.
+Popular fundraisers include raffles of gift baskets, a McDonald’s Coupon Book fundraiser in the Spring, an annual Book Sale in the Fall and a Silent Auction before the holiday season.
 The proceeds help supply and serve the needs of their active seniors program.
-Funds are used for activities, like crafts, decorations, party prizes and special recognition awards.
+Funds are used for equipment and supplies for the various activity groups, prizes and special recognition awards.

 Owasso Senior Citizen Foundation is a tax exempt (501c3) organization whose primary purpose is to receive and manage a corpus of funds to assure that a viable Owasso senior program is not totally dependent on government funding.
 The foundation has made recent special purchases for the Center that includes bookcases and tables for the library, armchairs, two computers and a Wii game and fitness machine.

 This event is scheduled on the second and fourth Tuesday of each month at 9:30 a.m.
 There is no cost to play.
 Prizes are provided by local sponsors and include things such as candy, gift certificates, word search puzzles and household items such as tea towels, candles, paper towels and toilet tissue.

 Seniors birthdays are celebrated monthly.
 The Newsletter informs seniors when these celebrations will take place.
 A local sponsor provides a birthday cake and everyone who attends has their picture in the newsletter to help spread the word about their special day.